-- respect and comply with all applicable federal, provincial and municipal laws; - demonstrate honesty and integrity; - respect differences in people, their ideas, and their opinions; - treat one another with dignity and respect at all times, and especially when there is disagreement - respect and treat others fairly, regardless of, for example, race, ancestry, place of origin, colour, ethnic origin, citizenship, religion, gender, sexual orientation, age, or disability; and - respect the rights of others.
+- respect and comply with all applicable federal, provincial and municipal laws; - demonstrate honesty and integrity; - respect differences in people, their ideas, and their opinions; - treat one another with dignity and respect at all times, and especially when there is disagreement; - respect and treat others fairly, regardless of, for example, race, ancestry, place of origin, colour, ethnic origin, citizenship, religion, gender, sexual orientation, gender identity, gender expression, age, marital status, family status, age, or disability; and - respect the rights of others.

-In performing their duties as trustees, and in all matters of communication including email, telephone and face-to-face meetings with staff, parents and other stakeholders, appropriate language and professionalism are expected.
+In performing their duties as trustees, and in all matters of communication including: texts; social media, email; telephone; and face-to-face meetings with staff, parents and other stakeholders, appropriate language and professionalism are expected.
 Trustees must adhere to all pertinent Board policies.